-The owner's manual, registration, and insurance information can be stored in the plastic document bag located under the seat.
+The owner's manual, registration, and insurance information can be stored in the plastic document bag located in the tool box.

 Ignition Cut-off System

 A banking (lean angle) sensor automatically stops the engine and fuel pump if the vehicle falls over.
 To reset the sensor, you must turn the ignition switch to the OFF position and back to the ON position before the engine can be restarted.